 At Qi Medicine, we pride ourselves on helping our clients overcome chronic pain and discomfort.
 We understand that you may have tried a few other therapies and perhaps have not had the result you were looking for.
-We will work with you to help you overcome your pain naturally, without drugs or surgery.
+At our Moonee Ponds clinic, we will work with you to help you overcome your pain naturally, without drugs or surgery.
 Acupuncture for lower back pain and sciatica nerve pain should be tried as a first, not last resort.

 Acupuncture may prove beneficial for a number of conditions

 There is ongoing research exploring the effectiveness of acupuncture and Chinese medicine for a number of painful conditions including:

 - Chronic and acute low back pain

 - Muscle pain associated with restless leg syndrome